TazwellJ/GardenWaterer_v2/README.md

   3. 5V DC pump (https://www.amazon.com/dp/B07BHD6KXS)

 Notes:
   1. I DO stongly recommend that you buy the moisture sensors linked above.
 They're a bit on the expensive side but I tried the cheap ones and they're just more trouble than they're worth.
+If you plan to expand the project with more plants, you should go ahead and order the sensors in advance as there is a 3-4 week lead time.
   2. The motorized ball valve was more expensive than I'd hoped as well.
 I first tried a solenoid and then a pump.
 There is a reason that this project is labelled v2.